EthanOrlander/genFigSpec/README.md

 ## Using your own command

 If you require even more customization, you can create your own command and simply use the `genFigSpec.MakeFigSpec(rootCmd)` function.
 This function returns a `Spec` object, from which the TypeScript Fig Spec can be produced using the `toTypescript()`  receiver on `Spec`.
 The `MakeFigSpec` function accepts a command from which to generate the Spec.
 In most cases, this will be the root command.

+## Example

+As an example, I have performed the above steps in [this fork of pulumi](https://github.com/EthanOrlander/pulumi/tree/genFigSpec).
+You'll see that [**pkg/cmd/pulumi/pulumi.go**](https://github.com/EthanOrlander/pulumi/blob/genFigSpec/pkg/cmd/pulumi/pulumi.go#L39) now imports this package and attaches the command on [line 218](https://github.com/EthanOrlander/pulumi/blob/genFigSpec/pkg/cmd/pulumi/pulumi.go#L218) using `cmd.AddCommand(genFigSpec.NewCmdGenFigSpec(&genFigSpec.Opts{...}))`.
+You'll also see a file [**fig/pulumi.ts**](https://github.com/EthanOrlander/pulumi/blob/genFigSpec/fig/pulumi.ts) that contains the generated skeleton Fig autocomplete spec for Pulumi.
+(I ran it through Fig's linter manually if you're wondering why it looks formatted).

+I've also added the command in [this fork of OpenShift](https://github.com/EthanOrlander/oc/tree/genFigSpec).